 The other patient who broke through was Anurak or Anu for short, who I met initially as a 22-year-old Thai international university student.
 He had lymphoma that responded well to treatment and was soon in remission.
 18-months later, he was re-admitted, almost 24-years old, and soon to be a father; the lymphoma had returned, and was not responding to any treatments provided.
 He had been receiving treatment for 11-weeks when he woke unexpectedly to find he had lost his sight.
 During a slow night shift, we had a deep and meaningful where he confided he was scared, he had planned to marry his girlfriend, but she was so close to having their baby girl.

-Anu decided he would wait till after they were a family before he would ask her to marry him.
+Anu decided he would wait until after they were a family before asking her to marry him.
 Just three days later, his daughter was born, unfortunately, by the end of that week, Anu slipped into a coma, and two days later, he succumbed when his organs failed him.
 He had never seen his daughter’s hazel brown eyes or her dimpled smile, but he had held her, fed her, heard her cooing, and her adorable giggle.
 My brick wall barrier, as like to think of it, had come crumbling entirely down.

 After Anu’s passing, I decided to take four months off and managed to travel around Europe for most of that time.
 Seeing 26 countries, briefly immersing in each culture, I hoped would help me heal and maybe build my walls back up.
 When I got home, I spent a couple of months working on the Oncology unit until I was unable; I was constantly reminded of these two beautiful people and how unfair cancers were.
 I had started crying at TV adverts, cried myself to sleep more nights than not, and I was found several times in the ward sluice room in uncontrollable sobbing fits.
 I was becoming an emotional wreck and possibly heading for a breakdown.